ChiralBehaviors/scout/README.md

 Create your services.
 Implement the com.chiralbehaviors.scout.rest.Service interface. updateStatus() is where you put your service testing.

+Create a Scout object.
+This stores and initializes your services.

 Create a ScoutApplication.
 Extend the existing one.
-The only thing you need to do is return a list of your Service instances.
+The only thing you need to do is override the summonScout method.
+The ScoutApplication will launch a thread per service, register the UI assetBundle, and register the Services REST Resource.

 Create a yaml file for your server config.